 Fleas can complete their life cycle indoors.
 They are quick breeders, and a few getting into your home can lead to a large-scale infestation that will seem to develop in the blink of an eye!

 How do I get rid of fleas?

 Eliminate fleas and other pests from your Louisiana residential or commercial property with the help of River City Termite & Pest Control.
-We offer personalized services you can count on to eliminate problems with pests and keep them from returning.
+We offer personalized flea control services you can count on to eliminate problems with pests and keep them from returning.

 Get rid of fleas from your property by reaching out to River City Termite & Pest Control.
 We are happy to work with you to ensure that your Baton Rouge area home or business is kept free of fleas.
 To learn more about our home pest control or commercial pest control services, give us a call today!

 How can I prevent fleas in the future?